cudoventures/cudos-docs/docs/governance/tokenomics.md

 2. Users who have delegated tokens are required to **actively** claim those rewards by sending appropriate txs to the blockchain.

-3. The **Block proposer** receives a bonus between 3.67% and 5% of the **total block rewards** depending on the number of validators signing that block.
+3. The **Block proposer** receives a bonus between 3.67% and 5% of the **Total Block Rewards** depending on the number of validators signing that block.

 4. The **Community Pool** receives 20% of rewards to distribute to projects that further the aims of the ecosystem in the form of grants.

-### Distribution Schedule

-* A total of ~1,5 billion CUDOS tokens will be distributed as staking rewards in 10 years.
-The exact number of tokens is given by the formula

-**f(x) = 1.8 x^2 - 53 x + 358**

-**where *x* is in years and *f(x)* is in millions of CUDOS.**

-* Hence the amount to be distributed in any given time interval is obtained by integrating the above function over that interval.

-* Due to the assumption that tx fees will eventually be the main source of revenue, staking rewards start high and then decrease quadratically in time.

 ### Validator self-delegating